LordingtheVoid/geforcedeck/README.md

 This project is licensed under the MIT License.
 It’s permissive and community-friendly—use it, tweak it, share it, just keep the license and copyright.

+Big thanks to Grok 3, an AI assistant from xAI, and ChatGPT for helping craft this script and README.
+Shoutout to the Steam Deck community for keeping the DIY vibes strong!